ladder/ladder/README.md

 end
 ```

-Similar to Resources, using `#property` will create a has-many relation for a File by default; however, because Files must be the target of a one-way relation, the `inverse_of: nil` option is required.
+As with Resources, using `#property` will create a many-to-many relation for a File by default; however, because Files must be the target of a one-way relation, the `inverse_of: nil` option is required (unless the `one_sided_relations` [configuration][configuration] option is set).
 Note that due to the way GridFS is designed, Files **can not** be embedded.

 ```ruby
 steve = Person.new(first_name: 'Steve')